nptscot/npw/web/manual/index.md

 ## Coherent network

-The coherent network is available as a starting point for the creation of a network.
+The coherent network is available as a background layer.
 It is composed of high-potential, direct routes that strategically connect urban areas.
 Created through automated analysis by the NPT team, this network emphasises coherence in design to ensure cycling infrastructure is functional, accessible, and efficient.
+You can trace over it to start your primary and secondary network.

 The coherent network serves as a guide for prioritising investment by highlighting routes that maximize coverage and connectivity across urban zones.